thepaulbenoit/paulbenoit.com/content/posts/migrate-s3-spaces.md

 ### Edit Rails Credentials

 Next, we need to add the DigitalOcean Spaces API keys and credentials to Rails.
 Using Rails Credentials (link rails docs here) is a secure way to manage them in Rails 6.
-In your rails project directory, type `rails crededentials:edit`
+In your rails project directory, type `rails credentials:edit`
 You will see something like this if you've been using Rails Credentials with AWS already:

 ``` yaml